thenexthub/Codira/docs/SIL/Types.md

         `Properties of Types` and `Calling Convention`.

--   SIL function types do not directly carry most of the actor-isolation information available in the Swift type system.
+-   SIL function types do not directly carry most of the actor-isolation information available in the Codira type system.
 Actor isolation is mostly simply erased from the SIL type system and treated as a dynamic property in SIL functions.